firdausng/firdausng-site/src/posts/lark-suite-api-in-action-with-hono-and-cloudlfare-worker-basic-guide.md

 ```
 when you run the Hono App, you can send the request with `appToken`.
 This appToken should be available on your sheet.
 You can get more information from this doc [List Table](https://open.larksuite.com/document/server-docs/docs/bitable-v1/app-table/list)
+You also can get the appToken from the url when you view the Lark Sheet, for example from `https://abc.sg.larksuite.com/base/asalskakamkda`

 ## Conclusion
 This guide will help you to use LarkSuite API to your application.
 I am using Hono as example but this can be applied in any web framework.